A simple proof that the $hp$-FEM does not suffer from the pollution effect for the constant-coefficient full-space Helmholtz equation: Acknowledgements

 \section{Acknowledgements}

 The idea for this paper came out of the ``Nachdiplom'' lecture course I taught at ETH Z\"urich in Fall 2021; it is a pleasure to thank the Institute for Mathematical Research (FIM) and the Seminar for Applied Mathematics at ETH for their hospitality during that time.
 In particular, the proof of Theorem \ref{thm:splitting} presented in this paper was the result of Ralf Hiptmair asking me about the minimum technicalities needed for the proof in \cite{LSW3} of the analogous splitting in the variable-coefficient case.
 I also thank Martin Averseng for many useful discussions in his role as the teaching assistant for this course.
-Finally I thank Alastair Spence (University of Bath) and Jared Wunsch (Northwestern University) for their insightful comments on a draft of this paper, and I acknowledge support from EPSRC grant EP/R005591/1.
+Finally I thank Alastair Spence (University of Bath), Jared Wunsch (Northwestern University), and an anonymous referee for their insightful comments on earlier versions of the paper, and I acknowledge support from EPSRC grant EP/R005591/1.

 { }